Working from Home – Checklist for Employers

 Employers owe the same work healthy and safety obligations to employees who are working from home as they do to those employees in the workplace.
 Employers’ obligations extend to general WHS standards and protections, as well as to liability for workplace injuries and workers compensation claims.

-Therefore, employers should set out requirements for working from home in a policy or procedure, and should ensure employees comply with the requirements before allowing them to work from home, most importantly that employees have an adequate, dedicated workspace.
+Therefore, employers should set out requirements for working from home in a policy or procedure, and should ensure employees comply with the requirements before allowing them to work from home.
+The most important thing to ensure is usually that employees have an adequate, dedicated workspace.

-Depending on the nature of the work, employers should consider in particular the risk of any injuries and the effect that the employee’s proposed workspace could have on their posture.
+Depending on the nature of the work, employers should consider in particular the risk to the employee of any injuries and the effect that the employee’s proposed workspace could have on their posture.
 For example, for a typical office type job, the employer should consider the following: